oktadev/okta-blog/_source/_posts/2024-09-10-angular-dpop-jwt.md

 ## Inspect the OAuth 2.0 bearer tokens and request resources manually

 After signing in, you have the OAuth 2.0 access token and the OIDC ID token.
 Okta stores the tokens in browser storage.
 In DevTools, open the **Application** tab to view browser storage data.
 Okta Auth JS defaults to local storage for tokens and is configurable based on your application needs.
-Expand **Local storage**, select the application, and expand the `okta-token-storage` key to see the tokens and token metadata, such as the `tokenType`, which is `Bearer`.
+Expand **Local storage**, select the application, and expand the `okta-token-storage` key to see the tokens and token metadata.
+The `tokenType` property is `Bearer`.

 {% img blog/angular-dpop-jwt/local-storage-tokens.jpg alt:"Browser local storage showing Okta's token storage.
 The access token has the token in JWT format as well as scopes, claims, and token type as top-level properties." width:"800" %}{: .center-image }